JAGDF/ultimate-python/README/README.fr.md

 Ils sont les buts principals de créent son guide:

-🏆 Serve as a resource for Python newcomers who prefer to learn hands-on.
-This repository has a collection of standalone modules which can be run in an IDE like PyCharm and in the browser like Replit.
+🏆 Serve comme un ressource pour les nouveaux venus de Python qui préfèrent à apprendre pratique.
+Ce dépôt au collection des modules autonomes quel peux être dirige dans un IDE comme PyCharm et en la navigateur comme Replit.
 Even a plain old terminal will work with the examples.
 Most lines have carefully crafted comments which guide a reader through what the programs are doing step-by-step.
 Users are encouraged to modify source code anywhere as long as the main routines are not deleted and run successfully after each change.

 🏆 Serve as a pure guide for those who want to revisit core Python concepts.
 Only builtin libraries are leveraged so that these concepts can be conveyed without the overhead of domain-specific concepts.
 As such, popular open-source libraries and frameworks (i.e. sqlalchemy, requests, pandas) are not installed.
 However, reading the source code in these frameworks is inspiring and highly encouraged if your goal is to become a true Pythonista.